Yield: 8 brown butter chocolate chip scones // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

 Brown Butter Chocolate Chip Scones

 • In a medium saucepan set over medium heat, melt the butter.
 Continue to stir occasionally until the mixture turns amber in color and you can see brown specks in the butter (those are the flavor bits!)
-Remove the brown butter from the heat and weigh it.

-• When it seems like it no longer wants to come together, transfer the dough to a clean work surface.
+• Start mixing the ingredients together in the bowl.
+When it seems like it no longer wants to come together, transfer the dough to a clean work surface.
 Gently knead until the dough fully comes together.

 • Pat the dough down into a 6" circle.
 Lightly wrap or cover the scones and place them in the freezer for 30 minutes, up to overnight.